 It’s true!
 If you have back pain and you sneeze in front of someone else, that person could develop their own back pain!

 But seriously, there is a psychological aspect to back pain that I am always hesitant to talk about but have finally truly found peace about it myself.
-It’s a touchy topic and I would rather divert peoples attention to a specific book like the one I talk about in my essentials section.
+It’s a touchy topic and I would rather divert peoples attention to a specific book.
 There are so many layers to this onion that it takes time and someone who can explain it to you in a way that will bring revelation instead of skepticism.
 Even though I have been able to make this connection myself I respect the process the individual needs to go through to make that light bulb go off for themselves.
 What I am passionate about is the doctor, patient relationship and how powerful his/her word choices are on the outcome of the patient.

 We have all heard those stories about doctors telling someone they will never be able to walk again and lo and behold that individual is motivated to walk a year later.
 Unfortunately, not all patients react in this way.
 Not everyone is motivated by hearing negative news.
 More often than not that person who hears “their back is too crooked to ever feel normal” or “their disk has ruptured and the only way to have a chance at a normal life is through surgery” is instantly defeated and begins to believe what that doctor said was true and their only option.
 Can you blame them?
 As the average person we are at the mercy of our medical care providers.
 We think since they drive nice cars, have the degrees on the wall and wear the white coat that they know what’s best for you.
 I may be a bit biased but I think that’s crap.
 Don’t get me wrong, I respect the crap out of them and the demands that are put on them but it doesn’t give them a pass to just blanket diagnose people.